Nayos1337/cscg2020/web/xmas_shopping_site/writeup.md

 };
 ```
 The first three lines in this script cause the loading of the background image.
 The `#bg` is a hidden input field, which is send by the server and it reflects the value of the last POST request.
 That means, if we change the background to `green` with the help of the POST request, than `$("#bg").val()` is the string `green`.
 This also works for strings which are not `green`, `red` or `tree`.
-We have basicly full constrol over `$("#bg").val()`, because we can do a POST request with the intended content.
+We have basically full control over `$("#bg").val()`, because we can do a POST request with the intended content.
 This even works from `Stage1`, because `CORS` only blocks us from doing a request where we can look at the result.
 But the result of this POST request is not import.
 The import thing is the change of the variable.

 The rest of the script is not that interesting.
 The next three lines change the click callback on the `.bg-btn`, which is the dropdown menu, to the `changeBackground` function and `changeBackground` does the weird POST request.